JohnUzoka/mono-nx/README.md

 AOT requires [additional steps](notes/aot.md)

-You can see an example of porting a real game in my [osu-stream-nx](https://github.com/exelix11/osu-stream-nx/tree/master) repo and the relevant [write up](notes/writeup-part2.md).
+You can see an example of porting a real game in my [osu!stream switch port](https://github.com/exelix11/nx-stream) and the relevant [write up](notes/writeup-part2.md).

 > [!IMPORTANT]
 > Reminder for when you **will** hit things that do not work. **this is an unsupported port, do NOT open issues on the real dotnet/runtime.**.
 If you want to help document what is broken you can open an issue in this repo, but as of now there is no support.